Floorp-Projects/l10n-central/Windows-l10-central/cs/README.md

 # Mozilla l10n-central - Czech (cs) localization

-This repository contains Czech localization files for Mozilla desktop products (Floorp, Thunderbird, SeaMonkey).
+This repository contains Czech localization files for Mozilla desktop products (Firefox, Thunderbird, SeaMonkey).
 Other products and web applications have their own repositories.
 You can find them all listed in our translation interface called [Pontoon](https://pontoon.mozilla.org/cs/).